stofte/mapper/readme.md

 ## Limitations

 Since `Mapper` uses expression trees there's alot of [limitations](https://learn.microsoft.com/en-us/dotnet/csharp/advanced-topics/expression-trees/#limitations) in the code that can be written inside the delegates.
-The most notable expression derived ones are:
+Some notable expression derived ones are:

 - No null-coalescing/propagating operators
 - No string interpolations